nwatchcanada/nwapp-docs/docs/production-backend/Go-1.md

 # Notes

-The following instructions where adapted from  [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-go-1-7-on-centos-7).
+* The following instructions where adapted from  [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-go-1-7-on-centos-7).

+* Also special thanks to [this article](https://linuxize.com/post/how-to-install-go-on-centos-7/).